-- Research assistantships are coordinated through the student's faculty advisor and should be discussed directly with your (potential) adviser on the Ecology faculty.
+- Research assistantships are coordinated through the student's faculty adviser and should be discussed directly with this (potential) adviser.

-- Additional funding may be available if the student is in an under-represented minority
+- Additional funding may be available if the student is an underrepresented minority

-- Teaching assistantships are available through the advisor's home department, or in special cases in the Biology Department as arranged by the Ecology program.
+- Teaching assistantships are available through the adviser's home department, or in special cases in the Department of Biology as arranged by the Ecology program.

 - University Graduate Fellowships may be available to highly-qualified students.